 Q: Is the experience for students in triples or quads different than for students in doubles?

 A: Staffing and services are prepared, and adjusted if needed, to help ensure that a student’s first-year experience is similar whether living in a double, triple, or quad.
-All incoming students are part of a first-year student residential community and a larger Commons.
+All incoming students are part of a first-year student residential community.
 Every student receives support and guidance from a Resident Advisor who is specifically prepared to assist with questions and issues associated with the transition to college and living in the residence halls.
 Recognizing the importance of this resource, a ratio of one RA to 20 first-year students is maintained.